Revenue-Based Finance vs Revolving Credit: Which Is Right for Your Business?

 Revenue-based finance (RBF) is an advance of capital in exchange for a share of your future revenue, repaid until a fixed total amount is paid back.

-Here’s how it typically works.
+Here's how it typically works.
 You receive, say, £100,000.
 In return, you agree to repay a total of £120,000 — a 1.2x factor rate.
 Repayment is taken as a fixed percentage of your monthly or weekly revenue (say, 8–12%) until the £120,000 is cleared.
-There’s no fixed term.
-If revenue is strong, you repay quickly.
-If revenue slows, repayments slow too.
-The total you repay is fixed upfront — the timing varies.
+There may be no fixed term in some RBF structures, because the repayment period depends on revenue performance.
+Other products may still include expected repayment windows or maximum terms.

 What is a revolving credit facility?

 A revolving credit facility is a pre-approved credit limit that you draw from and repay repeatedly.
-Unlike a term advance, it doesn’t reset to zero after repayment — it revolves.
-Repay £50,000 and you have £50,000 available again immediately.
+Unlike a term advance, it doesn't reset to zero after repayment — it revolves.

 How the cost compares